huitema/draft-huitema-tls-hesni/draft-huitema-tls-hesni.md

 We develop here the Hidden ESNI (HESNI) alternative, in which the encrypted SNI is hidden in the Client Hello, in an attempt to evade detection by censors and firewalls.

+This draft isn't meant to replace the ESNI draft, but only to experiment with a stealthier alternative.
 HESNI choses different design tradeoffs than the ESNI draft.
 With the draft ESNI, the server can find in the ESNI extension all information needed to retrieve the original SNI.
-In contrast, the server supporting HESNI has to perform "trial decryption" on the incoming connection attempts to find out whether HESNI is present.
+In contrast, the server participating in the HESNI experiment has to perform "trial decryption" on the incoming connection attempts to find out whether HESNI is present.

 The clients using HESNI hide the value of the key shares and the encrypted text in a small set of standard fields in the Client Hello and its extensions.
-These fields have a relatively small size, which limits the amount of data that can be conveyed.
-Given this small size, HESNI supports fewer options than ESNI.
+These fields have a relatively small size, which limits the amount of data that can be conveyed, and also limits the number of algorithms used to encrypt the SNI in HESNI.
+For example, HESNI requires that the keys used to establish the SNI encryption secret are picked in the x25519 group [@?RFC7748].
+Using different groups may become required over time, but would have to be defined in a different experiment.

+HESNI requires TLS 1.3 [@!RFC8446], in part because TLS 1.3 encrypts most of the server messages and thus provides an easier starting point than TLS 1.2.
+Defining an SNI encryption procedure for TLS 1.2 [@?RFC5246] would require further work, such as identifying suitable fields in TLS 1.2 messages or finding a way to not send the private server's certificate in clear text.
+This would have to be explored in a separate experiment.

 # Conventions and Definitions